prisma-collective/docs/docs/processes/Enactment.md

-what is the potential of unfolding the potential of a place through its community of practice?
+what is the potential of unfolding the potential of a place through its community of [[practice]]?

 each community has to ask itself some questions, such as (borrowed from the Regenesis Framework)
 1. What is the inherent potential of this place?